5 Ideas For The First Week Of School

 Another fun icebreaker game is "I Have, Who Has".
 This is a great one for the beginning of the year since it only takes a few minutes and allows every student a chance to speak.
 If you're not familiar with the game, it's super simple!

-First, pass out task cards to students.
+First, pass out the game cards to students.
 I like to use a set that focuses on the recognition of numbers to 20 since it's a topic that students are likely familiar with.
 Next, you will choose a student to start with.
 They will read their number and then count how many dots are in the tens frames on their card to ask who has that card.
-The student with that number goes next and this continues until all the cards are read.
+The student with that number goes next, and this continues until all the cards are read.
 This is a super simple game, but kiddos always love it!
 And . . . it's another great way to get in some beginning of the year review.

 3. Set The Stage For A Year Of Adventure